 - Abdominal pain

-- Your doctor may initially check for any injuries and give an appropriate treatment.
-The injury can be a sprained or broken bone, or chest injury which affects your breathing pattern.
+- Your doctor may initially check for any injuries and provide treatment.
+The injury may be a sprained or broken bone or chest injury, which could affect your breathing pattern.

-- Then, your doctor monitors your baby; she may measure the fetal heart tones with the help of an ultrasound or Doppler.
-She may ask you for certain signs such as uterine bleeding, tenderness, and contractions.
+- Then, your doctor monitors your baby by measuring the fetal heart tones with the help of an ultrasound or Doppler.
+They may ask you for certain signs such as uterine bleeding, tenderness, and contractions.

-- Continuous electronic fetal monitoring may help your doctor determine if you could have any complications like placental abruption or abnormal heart rate.
+- Continuous electronic fetal monitoring may help your doctor determine if you could have any complications, such as placental abruption or abnormal heart rate.

-- Blood testing is also recommended to check the blood type and platelet count.
-It is because pregnant women who are Rh negative are at higher risk of developing internal bleeding that can affect their fetus.
+- Blood testing might be recommended to check the blood type and platelet count.
+It is because pregnant women who are Rh-negative are at higher risk of developing internal bleeding that may affect their fetus.
 Doctors also recommend Rho-GAM shot to prevent any problems related to blood type incompatibility.

-You cannot prevent the falls always.
-However, if proper precautions are taken, you can minimize the risk.
+You cannot always prevent falling.
+However, if proper precautions are taken, you could minimize the risk.

-- Lean on some strong support or sit down if you are feeling dizzy.
+- Lean on something strong for support or sit down if you are feeling dizzy.

 - Wear footwear with non-skid soles and proper grip.
-You can use wedge-heeled or low-heeled shoes so that your body cannot pitch forward.
-Avoid high heels and complete flats as they cause extra strain on the lower back and calf muscles.
+You may use wedge-heeled or low-heeled shoes so that your body does not pitch forward.
+Avoid high heels and complete flats as they may cause extra strain on the lower back and calf muscles.

 - Watch ahead while you are footing.
-Be careful while stepping on uneven or and water surfaces.
-Walk on levelled surfaces, and also avoid grassy areas.
+Be careful while stepping on uneven or and wet surfaces.
+Walk on leveled surfaces and avoid grassy areas.

-- You should hold onto the hand rails while using a staircase.
-If you cannot hold anything, ask somebody to lend their hand for support.
+- You should hold onto the handrails while using a staircase.
+If you cannot hold on to anything, ask somebody to lend their hand for support.

 - Do not carry heavy loads as they keep your attention away from your feet while walking.